StefanScherer/vagrant-vcloud-box/README.md

 vagrant up
 ```

-Open aThen you may clone GitHub repos with Vagrantfiles ready to rumble to your vCloud.
+Then open a terminal and you may clone GitHub repos with Vagrantfiles ready to
+rumble to your vCloud.

 ### Sample vCloud walktrough